Social Security Disability Insurance (SSDI) Benefits

 - Your ability to adapt to different substantial gainful work

-These issues are evaluated based on medical evidence provided by you or your health care providers.
-You can provide information about the challenges your condition creates, such as limited mobility, pain, fatigue, and other physical or mental challenges.
+The SSA evaluates these issues based on medical evidence provided by your healthcare providers.
+You can give information about the challenges your condition creates on the job.
+This includes limited mobility, pain, fatigue, and other physical or mental challenges.

 The SSA can use third-party information to expand its understanding of your condition.
-In some cases, the SSA may request that you attend an independent medical exam to provide additional information about your disability.
+Sometimes, the SSA may request an independent medical exam for more information about your disability.

 Why Was My SSDI Application Denied?

-There are multiple reasons why your claim for SSDI benefits can be denied.
-These can involve a lack of evidence, application errors, or any combination of the following:
+The SSA can deny your claim for SSDI benefits for multiple reasons.
+These reasons involve a lack of evidence, application errors, or any combination of the following:

 - Continuing to work and earn income